PhD Projects

 Are the Multiverse of General Relativity and the Multiverse of Quantum Mechanics identical?

 Damon Moley's research interests include the philosophy of science, foundations of physics, and the history of 20th Century physics, in particular the Everett interpretation of quantum mechanics, its application to cosmology and the search for a theory of dynamics compatible with general relativity.
 The tentative title of this PhD thesis project is “Are the Multiverse of General Relativity and the Multiverse of Quantum Mechanics identical?
 A philosophical and historical inquiry into Multiverse Cosmology and the search for a more fundamental theory of physics.”
-Immediately prior to beginning my PhD, Damon completed the Master’s program in History and Philosophy of Science here at Utrecht University.
+Immediately prior to beginning his PhD, Damon completed the Master’s program in History and Philosophy of Science here at Utrecht University.
 The title of his Master’s thesis is “A Brief History of the Misinterpretation of the Everett Interpretation”.

 Visioneering Satellites: Satellite Futures in Europe, 1975-1995 (SATFUTURE)